Link Search Menu Expand Document Copy Check Copy

 Focus on a single application of decision theory in your answer.
 (And be sure you understand what 'application' means in this context.)

-Check the glossary entry on decision theory, habitual process and goal-directed process.
+Check the glossary entry on decision theory, habitual process goal-directed process, dual-process theory of instrumental action, and primary motivational state.

 Please also follow the general instructions for Long Essay Questions.